Sinopharm’s Vaccine Nears Emergency-Use Approval by WHO

 China has been speeding up its nationwide vaccination program in a drive to protect its population.
 As of April 10, China administered more than 164 million doses of Covid-19 vaccines in its population of 1.4 billion.

-The government has so far approved four coronavirus vaccines for public use.
+The government has so far approved five coronavirus vaccines for public use.
 More than 60 countries have authorized the use of Chinese vaccines, according to state media.

 Contact reporter Denise Jia (email@example.com) and editor Bob Simison (firstname.lastname@example.org)